pulumi/pulumi-hugo/themes/default/content/learn/building-with-pulumi/stack-outputs/index.md

 };
 ```

-Note that you'll want to insert this just before the last `return nil` statement.
+Add this return statement to the end of the deployment function.

 {{% /choosable %}}